CampbellCrowley/SpikeyBot-Discord/docs/README.md

 <a name="new_TicTacToe+Game_new"></a>

 #### new this.Game(players, msg)
-Class that stores the currnt state of a tic tac toe game.
+Class that stores the current state of a tic tac toe game.

 | Param | Type | Description |